AIfA-Uni-Bonn/helm-charts/README.md

 This page is under construction, but we will serve a few installations:

-- overleaf community ediion with LDAP support and german fixes
+- overleaf community edition with LDAP support and german fixes
 - shibboleth-proxy container based on nginx

 ### Support or Contact